2010-2019, AK, Compiled by James W. Blankenship jkblank1(at)sbcglobal.net

 Alex Harris all of Anchorage; sister and brother-in-law Mary (Toots) and Ashley

-Benson of Bickley, Georgia; and many nieces and
+Benson of Bickley, Georgia; and many nieces and nephews all of whom he loved

 Donald is preceded in death by his parents Sam and Louise Harper; brothers Art, Francis, John, and Walter Harper; and sisters